Moyoshabz/Cervical_Cancer_Prediction/README.md

 ![iamge_1](./images/data10.png)

-## Observation: They are instances of *?* in some of the columns auch as First Sexual Intercourse and STD Time
+## Observation: They are instances of *?* in some of the columns such as First Sexual Intercourse and STD Time

-## Action: Replacing every instance of *?* with nan, to avoid skewness during the anlysis and prediction phase
+## Action: Replacing every instance of *?* with nan, to avoid skewness during the analysis and prediction phase

 ![iamge_1](./images/data11.png)